-Name Age Position Young-Joon (YJ) Kim 58 Director and Chief Executive Officer Shin Young Park 42 Chief Financial Officer Theodore Kim 53 Chief Compliance Officer, General Counsel and Secretary Woung Moo Lee 60 General Manager of Worldwide Sales Chan Ho Park 59 General Manager of Power Solutions
+Name Age Position Young-Joon (YJ) Kim 59 Director and Chief Executive Officer Shin Young Park 43 Chief Financial Officer Theodore Kim 54 Chief Compliance Officer, General Counsel and Secretary Woung Moo Lee 61 General Manager of Mixed-Signal Solutions Chan Ho Park 60 Co-General Manager of Power Analog Solutions

-Young-Joon (YJ) Kim, Board of Directors, Member of the Risk Committee and Chief Executive Officer.
+Young-Joon (YJ) Kim, Director on the Board of Directors, Member of the Risk Committee and Chief Executive Officer.
 Mr. YJ Kim became our Chief Executive Officer in May 2015 and has also served as a director on our Board since that time.
-In February 2020, Mr. Kim assumed the additional role of General Manager of the Display business to capitalize on attractive growth opportunities in OLED display and other relevant emerging markets.
-He also served as the acting General Manager of Foundry Services Group from January 2019 until the completion of the sale of the Foundry Services Group and the factory in Cheongju ("Fab 4") on September 1, 2020.
+In February 2023, Mr. Kim held the additional role of Acting Co-General Manager of our Power business to capitalize on the attractive growth opportunities in the Power sector.
+In February 2020 to February 2023, Mr. Kim assumed the additional role of General Manager of the Display business to capitalize on the attractive growth opportunities in OLED display and other relevant emerging markets.
+He also served as the acting General Manager of Foundry Services Group from January 2019 until the completion of the sale of the Foundry Services Group and the factory in Cheongiu ("Fab 4") on September 1, 2020.
 Mr. Kim joined our company in May 2013 and served as our Executive Vice President and General Manager, Display Solutions Division.
 He was promoted to Interim Chief Executive Officer in May 2014.
 Prior to joining our company, Mr. Kim held a variety of senior management roles at several global semiconductor firms.
-His past roles include marketing, engineering, product development and strategic planning, and his product expertise includes microprocessors, network processors, multi-core processors, FLASH, EPROM, analog, mixed-signal, sensors, wireless base station, workstations and servers.
+His past roles include marketing, engineering, product development and strategic planning, and his product expertise includes microprocessors, network processors, multi-core processors, FLASH, EPROM, analog, mixed-signal, sensors, 3G/4G/5G base stations, workstations and servers.
 Immediately before joining our company, Mr. Kim served as Vice President, Infrastructure Processor Division, and General Manager of the OCTEON Multi-Core Processor Group of Cavium, Inc., where he worked from 2006 to 2013.
 Prior to Cavium, Mr. Kim served as Core Team Lead and General Manager of the Tolapai Program at Intel Corporation from 2004 to 2006.
 In 1998, Mr. Kim co-founded API Networks, a joint venture between Samsung and Compaq, where he served as the head of product management, worldwide sales and business development for Alpha processors.
 Prior to API Networks, Mr. Kim served as Director of Marketing at Samsung Semiconductor, Inc. from 1996 to 1998.
 Mr. Kim began his career as a product engineer at Intel Corporation in 1988.
 Mr. Kim holds B.S. and M. Eng. degrees in Electrical Engineering from Cornell University.
 Our Board has concluded that Mr. YJ Kim is a valuable member of the Board based on his understanding of our company's products and technology as our Chief Executive Officer and his deep knowledge of the semiconductor industry.